apache/mesos/docs/mesos-c++-style-guide.md

 * Strings used in log and error messages should end without a period.

 ## Comments
-* End each sentence with a period.
+* End each sentence within a comment with a punctuation mark (please note that we generally prefer periods); this applies to incomplete sentences as well.
 * At most 70 characters per line in comments.
 * For trailing comments, leave one space.